open-learning-exchange/open-learning-exchange.github.io/pages/automatedtestingcodeceptjs.md

 That's it!
 Open your test file and write your test.

-If you installed Visual Studio Code (or you use another IDE), type `codeceptjs def` to get autocompletion, which would make writing your tests super easy!
+If you installed Visual Studio Code (or you use another IDE), type `codeceptjs def` to get auto-completion, which would make writing your tests super easy!

 You’re now all set to start writing your tests.